eerkela/bertrand/docs/source/content/api/cast.rst

 to beat.

-To this end, ``pdcast`` exposes its own suite of analogous methods that operate within its expanded type system.
+To this end, ``pdcast`` exposes its own suite of analogous methods that operate within its expanded :doc:`type system <../types/types>`.
 They inherit the same :ref:`arguments <cast.arguments>` as above.

 .. autosummary::